hetsko/fitapp/README.md

 the `get_data` callback and `fitfunc` any time by re-applying the appropriate decorators to the new functions and refreshing the browser window.

+### Mouse & keyboard control of the app

+- `MouseWheel` - zoom in, zoom out
+- `Ctrl + LeftMouse` - drag the mouse cursor to zoom in on the selected area
+- `Shift + LeftMouse` - drag the mouse cursor to select points to fit
+- `Ctrl + Shift + LeftMouse` - drag the mouse cursor to unselect points to fit
+- Toggle on the "Fit data" switch in the panel on the right to see the fitted curve

 ## Development